mike632t/x11-calc/README.md

 ### Known Issues

-On UNIX/Linux a 24 bit colour display is required.

-Keyboard shortcuts only work on Linux.
+* Keyboard shortcuts only work on Linux.

+* A 24 bit colour display is required.

-On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
+* On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt' should be commented out as shown.

     #dtoverlay=vc4-fkms-v3d
     #dtoverlay=vc4-kms-v3d

+##### HP 37E - Completed
+* Fails self test.

+##### HP 67  - Working
-HP 67 is unable to read or write to magnetic cards.
+* Cannot read or write to magnetic cards.

-HP 37E fails self test.
+* Has continuous memory.

 #### VMS Specific Issues